Parliament of the Balearic Islands

-The Parliament of the Balearic Islands (Catalan: Parlament de les Illes Balears) is the unicameral autonomous parliament of the Balearic Islands, one of the autonomous communities of Spain.
-The Parliament, composed of 59 elected seats, is located in the city of Palma, on the island of Majorca.
+The Parliament of the Balearic Islands (Catalan: Parlament de les Illes Balears; Spanish: Parlamento de las Islas Baleares) is the unicameral autonomous parliament of the Balearic Islands, one of the autonomous communities of Spain.
+Composed of 59 elected seats, it sits in the city of Palma, on the island of Majorca.

 Precedents

 Parliamentary Assembly of the Balearic Islands (1977–1978)

 The Parliamentary Assembly of the Balearic Islands (Assemblea de Parlamentaris de les Illes Balears) was an unofficial provisional body serving as pre-autonomic representation from 30 July 1977.
 It was composed by the eleven elected deputies and senators in the 1977 general election.
 Additionally, on 13 June 1978, the pre-autonomic regime decree installed the new Inter-island General Council, and two more representatives from Menorca and two more from the Pityusic Islands were elected.
 The President was Jeroni Albertí, member of the Union of the Democratic Centre (UCD).
 When the Inter-island General Council was constituted on 24 July 1978, the Parliamentary Assembly of the Balearic Islands was dissolved.

 The composition of the Assembly was defined by the 1977 general election results in the Balearic Islands, which were the following: